tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 1. If you don't like the border between the tiles, set `cellSpacing = 0`, and in the CSS under `span.cell` set `border:none;`

 ## III.
 Possible Enhancements
-- Use ES6 classes for the GameObjects (monsters, treasures, keys) instead of Object literals
+- Use ES6 classes for the game objects (monsters, treasures, keys) instead of Object literals
 - get the monsters to move, either turn-based or real-time
-- handle player:monster and player:game object collisions
+- handle player->monster and player->game object collisions
 - give the player a HUD for hitpoints, items, level etc
 - have multiple levels
 - add story elements